raimannma/valorant-api-clients/README.md

 ### Automated Updates

 A GitHub Actions workflow automatically runs `make all` every day at midnight UTC.
-It will commit and push any changes to the `main` branch.
+It will commit and push any changes to the `master` branch.
 This ensures the clients are always up-to-date with the latest API specification.
 The workflow can also be triggered manually.

 -----